 -

-Polyurethane or desired topcoat finish
+Polyurethane finish or desired topcoat finish

 -